 Fleshy, showy, perennial plants to 2 feet tall, often in large groups.
 Flowers many, in loose clusters, terminal, hanging like bells, about 1 inch long.
 Buds pink, turning to light blue on opening.
 Pink forms are not rare; a white form exists.
 Blooms March–June.
-Leaves: lower leaves are long, tapering into stems, broad, ovate, to 5 inches long; stem leaves smaller, elliptical.
-All leaves bluish-green.
+Lower leaves are long, tapering into stems, broad, ovate, to 5 inches long.
+Stem leaves are smaller, elliptical.
+All leaves are bluish-green.
 This is the only Missouri member of the borage family that is not hairy.

 Where To Find

 Scattered statewide, except in the northwestern quarter of Missouri, where it is uncommon or absent.

 Occurs in bottomland forests, moist upland forests in ravines, swamps, bases and ledges of bluffs, and banks of streams and rivers.
 Because it is so beautiful and easy to transplant, it has become a target for unethical collectors who sometimes remove entire populations from the wild, leaving only ugly craters under the trees.
 When you buy native plants from nurseries, make sure they get their stock from cultivated plants, not from the wild.

 This gorgeous spring wildflower is commonly cultivated in shade gardens.
 If you are thinking of planting them, please don't take them from the wild.
 Instead, purchase them from ethical native plant nurseries.